Enselic/sequencediagram.io/README.md

 Target audience
 ===============

-Software developers sitting at their desktop using modern browsers, and they already know what a sequence diagram is.
+Software developers sitting at their desktop using modern browsers with an internet connection, and they already know what a sequence diagram is.
+If they want to use the site while offline, they can clone the code from GitHub beforehand and then run on localhost as per instructions in this README.

 Important design points
 -----------------------